hasannader2040/hasannader2040/README.md

 ![YOLO](https://img.shields.io/badge/YOLO-000000?style=for-the-badge&logo=YOLO&logoColor=white)

-👋 Hi, I'm Hasan Karkanvı!
+👋 Hi, I'm Hasan Karkanwi !
-I'm a passionate DevOps Engineer and Software Developer with experience in cloud infrastructure, automation, and application deployment.
-I specialize in using tools like Docker, Kubernetes, Terraform, and AWS to create scalable, secure, and efficient solutions.
-With a background in cloud architecture, CI/CD pipelines, and infrastructure as code, I enjoy solving complex technical challenges and streamlining development workflows.
+I'm a passionate *DevOps Engineer* and *Software Developer* with experience in cloud infrastructure, automation, and application deployment.
+I specialize in using tools like *Docker, Kubernetes, Terraform, and AWS* to create scalable, secure, and efficient solutions.
+With a background in cloud architecture, *CI/CD pipelines*, and *infrastructure as code*, I enjoy solving complex technical challenges and streamlining development workflows.

 💡 Technologies & Tools:
 Cloud: AWS, GCP
-Containers & Orchestration: Docker, Kubernetes Automation & CI/CD: GitHub Actions, Jenkins Programming Languages: Python, Java, PHP (Laravel), Bash
+Containers & Orchestration: **Docker, Kubernetes** Automation & CI/CD: **GitHub Actions, Jenkins** Programming Languages: **Python, Java, PHP (Laravel), Bash**
-Databases: MongoDB, MySQL
+Databases: **MongoDB, MySQL**
-Monitoring & Security: SonarQube, Semgrep, Terrascan
+Monitoring & Security:**SonarQube, Semgrep, Terrascan**
-🔧 Recent Projects:
+## 🔧 Recent Projects:

+# 1- Highlighted Project: RESTful OpenSenseMap API
+Currently, I’m working on a **RESTful API project** to track environment sensor data from OpenSenseMap, built with Flask and Python.
+The API facilitates seamless interaction with sensor data, which is crucial for environmental monitoring.
+It's deployed using Docker and Kubernetes, with an automated CI/CD pipeline powered by GitHub Actions, and hosted on AWS.
+This project exemplifies my expertise in building scalable and automated cloud-based applications.

-MongoDB Kubernetes Deployment: Deployed and managed MongoDB clusters on Kubernetes using custom YAML configurations.
+Check out the project here:**RESTful OpenSenseMap API** 2- MongoDB Kubernetes Deployment: Deployed and managed MongoDB clusters on Kubernetes using custom YAML configurations.
-CI/CD Pipeline Integration: Integrated SonarQube, Semgrep, and Terrascan for automated code quality and security checks.
+3- CI/CD Pipeline Integration: Integrated SonarQube, Semgrep, and Terrascan for automated code quality and security checks.
-Nginx with Docker: Automated the deployment of an HTML website using Nginx with Docker.
+4- Nginx with Docker: Automated the deployment of an HTML website using Nginx with Docker.
-AWS Infrastructure: Designed and implemented VPC, subnets, and EC2 instances with proper security groups for scalable applications.
+5- AWS Infrastructure: Designed and implemented VPC, subnets, and EC2 instances with proper security groups for scalable applications.